Six Flags (1961–2024): Asset sales and shareholder revolt

 In 2005, Six Flags endured even more turmoil.
 Some of the company's largest investors, notably Bill Gates's Cascade Investments (which then owned about 11% of Six Flags) and Daniel Snyder's Red Zone, LLC (which owned 12%), demanded change.
 On August 17, 2005, Red Zone began a proxy battle to gain control of Six Flags' board of directors.
-On August 29, 2005, Six Flags New Orleans (which was acquired by Six Flags in 2002) was severely damaged by Hurricane Katrina, and has since sat abandoned.
+On August 29, 2005, Six Flags New Orleans was severely damaged by Hurricane Katrina, and has since sat abandoned.
 On September 12, Six Flags Chief Executive Officer Kieran Burke announced that Six Flags AstroWorld would be closed and demolished at the end of the 2005 season.
 The company cited issues such as the park's performance, and parking issues involving the Houston Texans football team, Reliant Stadium, and the Houston Livestock Show and Rodeo, leveraged with the estimated value of the property which included the park.
 Company executives were expecting to receive upwards of $150 million for the real estate but ended up receiving $77 million when the bare property (which cost $20 million to clear) was sold to a development corporation in 2006.

-On November 22, Red Zone announced it had gained control of the board.
-Kieran Burke was removed on December 14 and replaced by Mark Shapiro, former executive vice president of programming at ESPN.
-Six Flags then named former Representative Jack Kemp, entertainment mogul Harvey Weinstein and Michael Kassan, the former president of the Interpublic Group of Companies Incorporated, to their newly revamped board of directors.
+On November 22, 2005, Red Zone announced it had gained control of the board.
+Kieran Burke was removed on December 14 and was replaced by former executive vice president of ESPN programming and Red Zone CEO Mark Shapiro.
+Six Flags then named former Representative Jack Kemp, Miramax co-founder Harvey Weinstein and former president of the Interpublic Group of Companies Incorporated Michael Kassan, to their new board of directors.

-Even with the new management team, the sell-off would continue into 2006.
-On January 27, Six Flags announced the sale of Frontier City and White Water Bay after the 2006 operating season.
-At the same time, Six Flags announced it would close corporate offices in Oklahoma City, moving its headquarters to New York City.
-Six Flags CEO Mark Shapiro said he expected the parks to continue operation after the sale, a lesson the company learned after its public relations debacle with the closure of AstroWorld.
-In June, Six Flags announced it was considering closing or selling up to six of its parks, including Elitch Gardens, Darien Lake, WaterWorld in Concord, California, Wild Waves and Enchanted Village in Federal Way, Washington, Splashtown in Houston, Texas and, most notably, Six Flags Magic Mountain.
-In addition, Six Flags announced the sale of Wyandot Lake in Powell, Ohio to the neighboring Columbus Zoo and Aquarium.
-Ultimately, Six Flags Magic Mountain was spared, with the remaining six parks sold on January 11, 2007, to CNL Lifestyle Properties for $312 million: $275 million cash and a note for $37 million.
+Even with the new management team, the sell-offs would continue into 2006.
+On January 27, the company announced its exit from Oklahoma City by relocating its offices to New York City and putting Frontier City and White Water Bay up for sale.
+On April 13, they announced that they would terminate their lease to operate Wyandot Lake after the 2006 season and sell the lease back to the neighboring Columbus Zoo and Aquarium.
+On April 18, Six Flags announced that they would also terminate their lease with the Cal Expo to operate Waterworld Sacramento after the 2006 season.
+On June 23, they announced to either sell, reduce or close seven additional parks - Six Flags Elitch Gardens, Six Flags Darien Lake, Six Flags Waterworld, Six Flags Splashtown, Wild Waves and Enchanted Village and most notably, Six Flags Magic Mountain.

+On January 11, 2007, Six Flags announced that PARC Management would purchase the selection of parks previously put up for sale aside from Six Flags Magic Mountain for $312 million: $275 million cash and a note for $37 million.
+PARC subsequently sold the parks to CNL Lifestyle Properties in a deal that would allow PARC to manage the parks under a multi-year lease.
+Parks which had the Six Flags suffix in their name had it removed.

+In June 2008, Six Flags leased operations of American Adventures to an independent company - Zuma Holdings LLC.